About Multifactor Authentication (MFA)

 Enable MFA factor types

-- Navigate to Security > Multifactor > Factor Types.
+- In the Admin Console, go to Security > Multifactor > Factor Types.

 - For each factor type, select Active or Inactive to change its status.
 This setting determines whether the factor type can be enabled for end users, depending on MFA factor enrollment policies.